-features.
-According to the general feature detection theory, threatening stimuli are salient because of their specific visual features (e.g. shape, skin texture, movement) (Coelho & Purkis, 2009; Davey, 1995).
-Visual search studies found that curvilinear shapes (like the body of a snake) are detected faster than straight or zigzag lines (LoBue et al., 2014; Van Strien et al., 2016; Wolfe et al., 1992).
+(LoBue et al., 2014; Van Strien et al., 2016; Wolfe et al., 1992).
 An attentional advantage to downward-pointing V shape (that is geometrically similar to the head of a snake) has also been observed (Larson et al., 2007).
 In contrast, the fear module theory (Mineka & Öhman, 2002; Öhman & Mineka, 2001) suggests that threatening objects are salient due to their affective features (e.g., threat-relevance, valence, arousal).
-More specifically, according to the arousal-biased competition theory (Mather & Sutherland, 2011), emotional arousal may not only drive cognitive processes and mental representations, but it could also improve memory and modulate selective attention.
+More specifically, according to the arousal-biased competition theory (Mather & Sutherland, 2011), emotional arousal cannot only drive cognitive processes and mental representations, but it can also improve memory and modulate selective attention.
 Better understanding the roles of visual and affective features in the processing of threat-relevant information could have both theoretical (i.e., a unified theory) and practical (e.g., refining attention retraining methodologies) implications.

-It has been suggested that task-irrelevant threatening distractors, compared to other valences and neutral distractors are more likely to capture attention and decrease performance (Burra et al., 2017, 2019; Fox et al., 2005; Mancini et al., 2020; Zsido, Bali, et al., 2022), yet prior work concerning the inhibition or suppression of threatening stimuli is still scarce.
-Consequently, the underlying mechanisms are still not well understood.
-More extensive knowledge on the matter could prove crucial because attentional inhibitory biases to threat-related information are core to the development and maintenance of anxiety and phobias (Koster, Crombez, Verschuere, & De Houwer, 2006; Koster, Crombez, Verschuere, Van Damme, et al., 2006).
+It was suggested that task-irrelevant threatening distractors compared to other valences and neutral ones are more likely to capture attention and decrease performance (Burra et al., 2017, 2019; Fox et al., 2005; Mancini et al., 2020; Zsido, Bali, et al., 2022), yet prior work concerning the inhibition or suppression of threatening stimuli is still scarce.
+Consequently, the underlying mechanisms are still not well understood although it could prove crucial because attentional inhibitory biases to threat-related information are core to the development and maintenance of anxiety and phobias (Koster, Crombez, Verschuere, & De Houwer, 2006; Koster, Crombez, Verschuere, Van Damme, et al., 2006).
 In contrast, for visually salient (but emotionally neutral) stimuli the signal suppression hypothesis (Sawaki & Luck, 2010a, 2011) proposes that the attentional inhibition of objects is possible.
 According to the hypothesis salient stimulus in the visual field creates a signal that grabs attention even though it is irrelevant to the observer's goals.
 This signal, however, can be actively inhibited with top-down control before attentional capture happens.
-This means that people are capable of attentional control through top-down, goal-directed mechanisms when they want to perform well.
+This means that people are capable of attentional control through topdown, goal-directed mechanisms when they want to perform well.
 Inhibition also plays an important role in emotion regulation and helps us downregulate the automatic evaluation of salient objects, such as threatening stimuli (Mogg & Bradley, 2018).
 Studying how threatening stimuli and visually similar but neutral distractors can be effectively inhibited compared to control neutral stimuli offers an opportunity to gain deeper insights into the interplay between arousal, shape, and the advantageous role of threat in attentional processes.